Robert-Hughes/SanctuaryPlayer/README.md

    - For example if signed in on a device that only used once, it will now always be there!
 * Show if saved position for this video is ahead or behind (e.g. + 2 mins, or 2 mins ahead, 10 mins behind etc.)
 * If pause the video, after a few seconds, upload the saved position.
 Otherwise it might be a few seconds behind and never uploaded.
-* Consider hiding video title (both when pause video in top left, and also in the Saved Position list), for the case where the video title has a spoiler, e.g. "X vs Y Game 5" tells you it goes to game 5...
 * Try using Cloud Firestore _client_ libraries in the javascript to directly access the database, rather than having to go via the web server.
 THis means the server doesn't need to keep handling requests while watching a video, so would drastically reduce our google cloud usage
 * If we do this, then our server doesn't need to be "smart" at all, so could just use a static serving thing (nginx?) rather than a WSGI python thing?
-* Better button sizing for very small windows, like pop-up window on phone
 * Slow-mo/frame-by-frame controls